2025 Maine Black Bears football team

-The 2025 Maine Black Bears football team represents the University of Maine as a member of the Coastal Athletic Association Football Conference (CAA) in the 2025 NCAA Division I FCS football season.
-The Black Bears are led by fourth-year head coach Jordan Stevens and play their home games at Alfond Stadium in Orono, Maine.
+The 2025 Maine Black Bears football team represented the University of Maine as a member of the Coastal Athletic Association Football Conference (CAA) in the 2025 NCAA Division I FCS football season.
+The Black Bears were led by fourth-year head coach Jordan Stevens and played their home games at Alfond Stadium in Orono, Maine.

 Transfers

 Outgoing

 Over the off-season, Maine lost nineteen players through the transfer portal.
 Eighteen committed to new schools.